dvmorozov/fitgrids/README.md

 {% seo %}

 # fitgrids
-A few grid components for Delphi/Lazarus.
+A few grid components for Delphi & Lazarus.

 ## TClipboardGrid
 The grid provides copying and pasting operation with the clipboard.